 - How might we measure how our culture is doing?

-Another tactic for building culture is through professional learning communities (PLCs).
-Use teacher voice to begin to grow systemic structures and processes that build consistency yet allows for some creative autonomy.
+Another tactic for building culture is through collective professional learning (CPL).
+Use educator voice to begin to grow systemic structures and processes that build consistency yet allows for some creative autonomy.
 Protocols help participants build their own agency.
 After putting some consistency in place, look for how a third grade professional learning community compares to a ninth grade one, and collect data on the systemic behaviors to inform improvement cycles.

 - What structures are in place?